BHP Foundation

 - Helen (Governance & Company Secretary, since early 2023)

 CEO Quote: "Mamawi's ambition to transform support for Indigenous entrepreneurs and learners is closely aligned with the BHP Foundation's commitment to advancing economic equity for Indigenous Peoples.
-We recognize that for Mamawi to truly resonate, it must be Indigenous-led and grounded in Indigenous worldviews." — Kristen Ray, CEO
+We recognise that for Mamawi to truly resonate, it must be Indigenous-led and grounded in Indigenous worldviews." — Kristen Ray, CEO

 Application Process & Timeline